-- Baits must be dispersed a minimum of 100m from park boundary, 500m (helicopter) or 1000m (fixed wing) from habitation, 10m (helicopter) or 100m (fixed wing) from property boundary, and 20m (helicopter) or 100m (fixed wing) from domestic water supply.
-Refer to the relevant PCO for these distances. - Provisions must be in place to ensure that baits are dropped only within the target area. - Following the pre-determined transects, drop the baits at a linear rate to achieve the desired baiting density (up to 40 baits per transect km).
-The aircraft should travel at a suitable ground speed and height that enables the baits to be safely dropped with accuracy and precision. - Bait dispersal locations should be recorded by GPS coupled to software capable of storing these positions. - A timing system should be employed to indicate when to drop each bait to achieve the pre-determined spacing.
+- Aerial baiting of foxes is permitted by fixed wing aircraft and helicopters subject to certain conditions.
+Baits must be dispersed at differing minimum distances depending on use of helicopter or fixed wing aircraft.
+Refer to the relevant PCO for these conditions and distances. - Provisions must be in place to ensure that baits are dropped only within the target area. - Following the pre-determined transects, drop the baits at a linear rate to achieve the desired baiting density.
+Baits must not drop at more than 10 baits per kilometre of transect.
+The aircraft should travel at a suitable ground speed and height that enables the baits to be safely dropped with accuracy and precision. - Bait dispersal locations should be recorded by GPS coupled to software capable of storing these positions.

+A timing system should be employed to indicate when to drop each bait to achieve the predetermined spacing.